Join InterNations

 Rent and Utility Prices in Denmark

-Below you will find the average monthly rent for an 85 square meter apartment in Denmark’s main cities.
+Below you will find the average monthly rent for a one-bedroom apartment in Denmark’s main cities.

 Grocery Prices in Denmark